joemoose/psiops/docs/character.md

 ## Tactical Supplies

 Tactical supplies are an abstract collection of small, mission-related, standard-issue military gear such as rope, flashlights, multitools, and ammunition.
-You generally start each mission with several units of tactical supplies.
+You generally start each mission with two units of tactical supplies.
 Spent supplies are restocked between missions back at base.

 Whenever you need a specific piece of gear during a mission, you declare what you need, and the game master determines if the item can be classified as standard tactical supplies; if the GM approves, remove one Supply from your inventory, and you now have that item.